MontyPytho/Learning-Python/README.md

-scan new sources for infornation i give a shti about help schedule things as well as remind me of them play music
+scan new sources for infornation i give a shti about help schedule things as well as remind me of them play music tell shannon i love her all the time send texts and make calls integrate with raberry pi so i can start controlling thngs